Enhancing Trust in Large Language Models via Uncertainty-Calibrated Fine-Tuning: Uncertainty-aware Causal Language Modeling

 The loss function in Equation~\ref{eqn:uaclm_loss} offers theoretical guarantees as an optimization objective and satisfies the desideratum, converging to a perfect value of zero when all correctly generated tokens have a predictive probability of 1 (indicating high confidence) and scaled predictive entropy of 0 (implying low uncertainty), while all incorrectly generated tokens have a predictive probability of 0 (representing low confidence) and scaled predictive entropy of 1 (implying high uncertainty).
 The differentiable utility functions in the UA-CLM loss as shown in Equation~\ref{eqn:uaclm_loss} steers the predictive probabilities and uncertainty estimates to align with the accuracy of subsequent token predictions in autoregressive models.
 When the uncertainty estimates in the predicted tokens are misaligned, the loss increases, thereby directing the stochastic gradient computations to drive the loss towards minimization.
 This loss reduces when the uncertainty estimates conform to the desideratum, enabling the model to produce well-calibrated uncertainties while maximizing accuracy.
+We present an analysis in Appendix \ref{apdx:loss convergence} illustrating the proposed UA-CLM objective improves the reliability of uncertainty estimates associated with correct and incorrect generated tokens as the loss converges, as compared to fine-tuning with standard CLM loss.

 Our proposed UA-CLM loss is designed to be agnostic to various parameter-efficient fine-tuning methods in LLMs; however, in this paper, we leverage and illustrate its application through Low-Rank Adaptation (LoRA)~\citep{lora2022} as described in Algorithm~\ref{alg:ua-clm}.
 By incorporating uncertainty directly into the loss function, the model can not only learn to improve accuracy but also to understand a meaningful representation of uncertainty in its predictions.
 This dual emphasis on accuracy and uncertainty in the optimization objective ensures that the model's uncertainty estimates are closely aligned with the actual predictive accuracy of the generated tokens, leading to improved uncertainty calibration in natural language generation.